Small digital device for determining the approximate concentration of glucose in the blood.

 Diabetic individuals around the world on an average use the monitor 3 times/day for type 1 diabetes and for type 2 diabetes from anywhere between 2 times/day.
 The monitor determines blood glucose patterns and helps the individuals to manage their lifestyle activities (Diet & Exercise).

 One of the main aims of diabetes treatment is to keep blood glucose levels within a specified target range.
-Blood glucose monitoring can help you understand the link between blood glucose, food, exercise and insulin.
+Blood glucose monitoring can help you understand the link between blood glucose, food, exercise, and blood sugar.